mkarutz/sdsl-lite/README.md

 data structure which are

   * Easy and intuitive to use (like the [STL][STL], which provides classical data structures),
+  * Faithful to the original theoretical results.
   * Capable of handling large inputs (yes, we support 64-bit),
   * Provide excellent performance in construction, and
   * Provide good run-time performance

 <img align="right" src="extras/example-storage-visualization-smaller.png?raw=true" />

+In addition we provide additional functionality which can help you use succinct data structure to their full potential.

+  * Each data structure can easily be serialized and loaded to/from disk.
+  * We provide functionality which helps analyze the storage requirements of any SDSL based data structure.
+  * All implemented data structures are composable.
+For example, a compressed suffix tree can be composed of a variety different, smaller succinct data structures.
+  We provide an intiuitive template interface to declare the succinct data structure you want to use.

 The Latest Version
 ------------------